-Animal Control responds to reports of seriously sick or injured cats, cats trapped within a living space, or cat bites or scratches to persons or other domestic animals 24 hours a day, 365 days a year.
-Animal Control also investigates reports of animal neglect or animal cruelty involving cats during normal business hours.
-Animal Control will not set traps for cats or pick up cats in personal traps.
+Animal Services responds to reports of seriously sick or injured cats, cats trapped within a living space, or cat bites or scratches to persons or other domestic animals 24 hours a day, 365 days a year.
+Animal Services also investigates reports of animal neglect or animal cruelty involving cats during normal business hours.
+Animal Services will not set traps for cats or pick up cats in personal traps.

 Animal Services operates a cat shelter facility at 125 Buddy Christian Way (phone: 706-613-3540).
 Citizens of Athens-Clarke County may surrender cats with proof of residency.
 The cat shelter is open to the public Monday, Tuesday, and Thursday through Saturday from 10:00 a.m. to 4:00 p.m., and Sunday Noon to 4:00 p.m., except for Athens-Clarke County holidays.
 The adoption process and fees for cats is the same as for dogs.

 Colony Caretaker Persons who wish to register as a feral cat colony caretaker must submit an application along with a letter from a local rescue group indicating the person is associated with the group and a letter from the owner of the property giving permission to the applicant to act as a feral cat colony caretaker on the property.
 Registered caretakers may receive from Animal Services vouchers to partially offset the cost of rabies vaccination, ear-tipping, and neutering of feral cats trapped at the colony location.